Enrice/puppet-jira/REFERENCE.md

 a single plugin configuration will has the following form
   installation_name: this name wil be used to install the plugin within jira
   source: url of plugin to be fetched
-  username: the username for authentification, if necessary
+  username: the username for authentication, if necessary
-  password: the password for authentification, if necessary
+  password: the password for authentication, if necessary
   checksum: the checksum of the plugin, to determine the need for an upgrade
   checksumtype: the type of checksum used (none|md5|sha1|sha2|sha256|sha384|sha512). (default: none)